Get Your Handicap Parking

 What documents do I need to apply?

-To apply, you’ll usually need a completed application form from your state’s DMV, a medical certification from a licensed healthcare professional, and a valid photo ID.
-Some states also require proof of residency.
-Don’t worry, when you go through the online process, we’ll walk you through exactly what you need based on your location.
+To apply, you usually need a completed application form from your state’s DMV.
+You’ll also need a medical certification from a licensed healthcare professional, a valid photo ID, and, in some states, proof of residency.
+In certain states, a doctor’s prescription is also required, and we’ll provide that for you as part of the process.
+Don’t worry, when you go through the online application, we’ll guide you step-by-step based on your state’s specific requirements.